 At Station 7 we believe strongly that your past does not need to define your future.
-And so through our centre and staff we are able to work and walk alongside our youth who have received community hours instead of jail time through the courts.
-A liaison was developed with Youth Correctional Services, and many teens were able to work off their community service hours through our centre.
+This vision led to a liaison with Youth Correctional Services, and many teens have been able to work off their community service hours through our centre, serving the community alongside our staff instead of serving jail time.
 Each youth we work with is encouraged to stay out of trouble and not to repeat their offence.
-Today we continue to show each youth we work with that their life matters; through the Thursday and Friday Drop-in.
-Tuesday Lounge and Lounge or Young Moms programs.

 You can donate to us by clicking here.